doyouevendata/doyouevendata.github.io/_posts/2017-04-08-DataWorks-Summit-2017-Munich.md

 <p align="justify">If you need to create and then publish dashboards that are built on large amount fo data, then Druid is something you may want to check on.
 One use case would be for data that you prepare in Spark and then publish in Druid.
 The advantage of Druid compared to SparkSQL is latency.
 Druid indexes all its data.
 So if you need to create visualization layer in your company with large amount of people using it, have a look.</p>

-<p align="justify">For more information and a benchmark that compares Druid to Spark, have a look at <a href="https://www.linkedin.com/pulse/combining-druid-spark-interactive-flexible-analytics-scale-butani">this</a> post of Harish Butani.</p>
+<p align="justify">For more information and a benchmark that compares Druid to Spark, have a look at <a href="https://www.linkedin.com/pulse/combining-druid-spark-interactive-flexible-analytics-scale-butani">this</a> post of Harish Butani.
+And you can watch the session recording <a href="https://www.youtube.com/watch?v=OpuTAOCxq1k">here</a></p>

 <hr>